pelikhan/action-continuous-translation/CONTRIBUTING.md

 You can [develop locally](#developing-locally) or use an online coding development environment like [GitHub Codespaces](#developing-using-github-codespaces) to get started quickly.

+If you developer locally, you can also run in a [dev container](https://code.visualstudio.com/docs/devcontainers/containers).

 #### Developing locally

 **Prerequisites:** Developing Action Continuous Translation requires [Node.js](https://nodejs.org/en) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 Make sure you have these installed before following these steps.